 CancerAid was founded in 2015 by oncologists looking to empower people to better manage their care and take back control of their diagnosis.

-Co-founder Dr Raghav Murali-Ganesh saw the potential for technology to assist his patients with managing their care.
-The founding members of the CancerAid team noticed that empowered and supported patients achieved better health outcomes – these experiences helped shape what we offer at CancerAid today: behavioural change and education programs designed to enable organisations and people affected by cancer to thrive.
+The founding members of the CancerAid team noticed that empowered and supported patients achieved better health outcomes.
+These experiences helped shape what we offer at CancerAid today: behavioural change and education programs that enable organisations and people affected by cancer to thrive.

 Dr Raghav Murali-Ganesh completed his Medical Training at Nottingham University, UK.
 Following his move to Sydney, Australia, he undertook specialist training in radiation oncology at the Royal Prince Alfred Hospital, completing in 2016.
 Raghav has the ambition of improving healthcare outcomes with the use of digital tools.
 Combining his oncology specialist knowledge, entrepreneurial skills and a vision for technology solutions, CancerAid has become the number 1 cancer app in Australia, the US and the UK.
 For building CancerAid into an innovative healthcare solution that can change cancer care on a global scale, Raghav has received prestigious honours including an appearance on Shark Tank 2017, Emerging Company of the Year 2017 (AusBiotech/Johnson & Johnson), Best Global Startup (Sir Richard Branson),Best Startup Creating Social Impact (Steve Wozniak) and the EY Accelerating Entrepreneur Award.